scala/docs.scala-lang/contribute/hacker-guide.md

 OS X and Linux builds should work.
 Windows is supported, but it might have issues.
 Please report to [the issue tracker](https://issues.scala-lang.org/) if you encounter any.

 Building Scala is as easy as running `sbt dist/mkPack` in the root of your cloned repository.
+In general, it's much more efficient to enter the `sbt` shell once and run the various tasks from there, instead of running each task by launching `sbt some-task` on your command prompt.

 Be prepared to wait for a while -- a full "clean" build takes 5+ minutes depending on your machine (longer on older machines with less memory).
-Incremental builds are usually within 20-120 seconds range (again, your mileage might vary with your hardware).
+On a recent laptop, incremental builds usually complete within 10-30 seconds.

 ### IDE